YudhaWidianto/grid_login_test/README.md

    ```
    This tells `pytest-xdist` to run the test in `automat_grid` folder in 3 parallel threads.
 Three Chrome instances should run in parallel at this point.
 ## Result and Impact
-With Selenium Grid, I was able to run the test execution time from 13.97s to 11.70s by distributing the tests in parallel across 3 nodes.
-This improved test efficiency and might allow quicker feedback in a development cycle.
+By running the tests in parallel with Selenium Grid, I was able to run the tests in 11.38s instead of 14.84s by running the tests in sequence with command `pytest automat_grid/`.
+## Notes
+Since all tests run on the same browser and OS, and the tests didn't hit maximum concurrency of the node, I don't need to run the tests in multiple nodes for this mini project.
+To increase my skill, I plan to run the tests in Chrome and Firefox browsers using two nodes.